Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 Now that the financial advisor is more informed about Woodgrove’s Emerging Markets Funds, they're better equipped to respond to questions about this fund from their client.

-#### Contract Review and Summarization Assistant scenario
+#### Legal Review and Summarization Assistant scenario
-Additionally, we have implemented a Contract Review and Summarization Assistant scenario to demonstrate how this accelerator can be utilized in any industry.
-The Contract Review and Summarization Assistant helps professionals manage and interact with a large collection of documents efficiently.
-For more details, refer to the [Contract Review and Summarization Assistant README](docs/contract_assistance.md).
+Additionally, we have implemented a Legal Review and Summarization Assistant scenario to demonstrate how this accelerator can be utilized in any industry.
+The Legal Review and Summarization Assistant helps professionals manage and interact with a large collection of documents efficiently.
+For more details, refer to the [Legal Review and Summarization Assistant README](docs/contract_assistance.md).

 Note: Some of the sample data included with this accelerator was generated using AI and is for illustrative purposes only.